orzuk/MsaCluster/README.md

 4. Run ESMfold on sampled sequences from each cluster
 5. Compute attention maps (predicted contact map) for each cluster based on ESM's MSA-transformer model.

+The specific steps can be run individually, as shown in the following commands:

 ## Get msa (alignement)
 To get the full msa run